 From June 11–20, Torontoist is exploring the best and most promising of Luminato’s many offerings.

-Photo courtesy of Luminato.
+Photo by Proud Mother Pictures and provided courtesy of Luminato.

 Check out our Luminato guide or today’s Urban Planner for our Luminato recommendations, or follow our coverage here.